syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 {% endtabs %}

 >**NOTE**
-* For recurrence appointment the tap details will return as `Appointment` always, even for the custom business object.
+* For recurrence appointment, the tap details will always return as `Appointment`, even for the custom business object.

 ## Long press callback
-The [onLongPress](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/onLongPress.html) callback called whenever the `SfCalendar` elements long pressed on view.
+The [onLongPress](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/onLongPress.html) callback is called, whenever the `SfCalendar` elements are long pressed on view.

 The long-pressed date, appointments, and element details when the long-press action performed on element available in the [CalendarLongPressDetails](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/CalendarLongPressDetails-class.html).